msys2/msys2.github.io/web/docs/package-management.md

 ## Finding dependencies of a package

-You can use `pactree` to figure out which packages are needed to make a package working properly:
+You can use `pactree` to figure out which packages are needed to make a package working properly, please note that `pactree` command is now belong to the `pacman-contrib` package, so you have to install the package first:

 `$ pactree mingw-w64-x86_64-gettext`